JNOSQL/jnosql-book/en/part4/chapter4_2_1.md

 ## Document Template

 This template has the duty to be a bridge between the entity model and Diana to document collection.
-It has two classes `TemplateRepository` and `TemplateRepositoryAsync`, one for the synchronous and the other for the asynchronous work.
+It has two classes `DocumentTemplate` and `DocumentTemplateAsync`, one for the synchronous and the other for the asynchronous work.

-#### `TemplateRepository`
+#### `DocumentTemplate`

-The `TemplateRepository` is the document repository for the synchronous tasks.
+The `DocumentTemplate` is the document repository for the synchronous tasks.
 It has three components:

 * **DocumentEntityConverter**: That converts an entity to communication API, e.g., The Person to DocumentEntity.